cdonnay/nesting_OH_WI/README.md

 We heavily relied on `maup` to determine how blocks, precincts, and districts nest, and used this to aggregate election and population data.

 ### Wisconsin
-To construct the house dual graph, we needed the following files: enacted house and senate maps from the Census, 2020 wards from MGGG, and P.L.
+To construct the house dual graph, we needed the following files: enacted house and senate maps from the Census, 2020 wards from MGGG States, and P.L.
 94-171 2020 Census block file.
 We heavily relied on `maup` to determine how blocks, precincts, and districts nest, and used this to aggregate election and population data.
 There are a few `NA` errors caused by precincts that have no blocks assigned to them.
 In this case, we use the 2010 population data as a stand in.